lockbook/lockbook/docs/design-tech/billing.md

 # Platform Migrations

-Due to a small service fee on Stripe, there is a strong incentive to migrate users off payment platforms by Google Play and Apple.
-So reasonably, there needs to be provided solutions for migrating users.
-Although currently, migrations are unimplemented.
+Due to a smaller service fee on Stripe, there is a strong incentive to migrate users off payment platforms by Google Play and Apple.
+Therefore, in the future, payment migrations may be implemented.